Laser (Refractive) Eye Surgery: Frequently Asked Questions

 What happens during the laser (refractive) eye surgery procedure?

 Patients are awake and comfortable during the laser procedure.
 You may be given a sedative for relaxation.
 Your physician will administer anesthetic drops to numb your eye and your eyelids are kept open with a small instrument to prevent blinking.
 The entire procedure usually takes 10 to 15 minutes to complete.
-Your surgical visit at TLC on the day of your procedure will probably last less than one hour.
+Your surgical visit on the day of your procedure will probably last less than one hour.